Abhipatil01/todo-typescript/README.md

 ## Features

-1. Add Item: Users can add new items to their todo list by entering the task description and pressing the "Add" button.
+1. **Add Item**: Users can add new items to their todo list by entering the task description and pressing the "Add" button.

-2. Remove Item: Users can remove a specific item from the todo list by clicking the "Remove" button associated with that item.
+2. **Remove Item**: Users can remove a specific item from the todo list by clicking the "Remove" button associated with that item.

-3. Mark as Completed: Users can mark a task as completed by clicking the checkbox next to the task description.
+3. **Mark as Completed**: Users can mark a task as completed by clicking the checkbox next to the task description.
 Completed tasks will be visually indicated with a strike-through line.

-4. Clear All Todos: Users can clear all the todos from the list by clicking the "Clear" button.
+4. **Clear All Todos**: Users can clear all the todos from the list by clicking the "Clear" button.
 This action will remove all the tasks from the list.

 ## Technologies Used